clean-code-craft-tcq-2/stream-line-Shivakumara-HM/README.md

 # Streaming BMS Data

-This project is about sending and receiving BMS data.
+This project is about the sending and receiving BMS data.

 ## Decomposition